Denver Child Support Attorney

 How Is Child Support Calculated In Colorado?

-1. Determine the gross income of each parent (minus child support payments, public assistance, secondary jobs or retirement plans)
+- Determine the gross income of each parent (subtracting child support payments, public assistance, secondary jobs, or retirement plans)

-2. Calculate about 20% of that combined gross income for 1 child, with an additional 10% for each additional child
+- Calculate approximately 20% of that combined gross income for one child, with an additional 10% for each additional child

-Some Other Factors That Can Influence How Much You Pay In Child Support Include:
+Additional Factors That Can Influence Child Support Amounts Include:

-• The financial resources of the custodial parent, the child, and the noncustodial parent
+- The financial resources of the custodial parent, child, and non-custodial parent

-• The physical and emotional condition of the child and their educational needs
+- The physical & emotional condition of the child and their educational needs

 Accepted Child Support Payment Methods:

 If your ex-spouse has not been making child support payments, you should contact a child support attorney in Denver to represent you.
-They can help you file a motion for contempt which will get the ball rolling for having those child support orders enforced.
+They can help you file a motion for contempt, initiating the enforcement process.
+Addressing unpaid support swiftly can help secure the financial contributions necessary for a child's upbringing.
+A legal representative will be invaluable in guiding you through filing motions and ensuring your case is effectively communicated and heard by the courts.

-Colorado child support laws require the parent to continue making payments until the child reaches 19 (or 21 if they are still enrolled in high school).
-If your child has a physical or mental disability that prevents them from ever caring for themselves, your payments will most likely continue indefinitely.
+Colorado child support laws require parents to continue payments until the child reaches 19 (or 21 if still enrolled in high school).
+If your child has a physical or mental disability preventing self-care, payments will likely continue indefinitely.
+Understanding the duration of child support obligations is crucial for planning and managing financial responsibilities.
+Engaging in proactive discussions about potential future changes can help in preparing for any continuing obligations that may arise due to evolving circumstances around the child's needs.

 Get Help With Your Child Support Case Today!

-Navigating the ins and outs of child support payments and orders can be complicated.
-Whether you are on the receiving end or the paying end, Attorney Stephan Uslan can help you negotiate for the child support orders that best meet your child’s needs.
-Don’t wait!
+Navigating child support payments & orders can be complicated.
+Whether you are on the receiving end or the paying end, Attorney Stephan Uslan can help you negotiate for child support orders that best meet your child's needs.
+Don't wait!
 Contact The Law Office of Stephan E. Uslan today to speak with a professional child support attorney in Denver.
+Gaining professional guidance ensures that your interests and those of your children are adequately represented, setting a solid foundation for a stable familial future.

 Put Over 40 Years of Experience on Your Side When You Hire Our Child Support Lawyer for Denver Residents.
 Call (303) 900-5346 and arrange a consultation today.